josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 ### Managed vs Unmanaged

-A managed planting area has humans shaping the ecosystem.
+A managed area requires human upkeep.

-An unmanaged planting area is wild; it does not have humans shaping the ecosystem.
+An unmanaged area requires little or no human involvement (eg. a day a year to audit).

 <p class="fragment">
-Example: that forrest is unmanaged, but the home and farm nearby where the Vinca came from is managed.
+Example: my childhood forrest is unmanaged, but the home and farm nearby where the Vinca came from is managed.
 </p>

 ### Invasive vs Non-Invasive